aptos-foundation/AIPs/aips/aip-x.md

 ## Alternative solutions

 The most obvious alternative is requiring the user to generate a proof client-side.
-As discussed above, this solution is untenable, at least with the current ZKP system that is implemented in Aptos Keyless.
+As discussed above, this solution is untenable, at least with the current Groth16-based ZKP system described in AIP-61[^spec].

 ## Specification

-As explained in AIP-61[^spec], to authenticate a transaction, a user needs a Groth16 ZK proof for the relation $\mathcal{R}$, which encodes the logic of linking an **ephemeral public key (EPK)** to an Aptos Keyless account, via a signed JWT with a nonce that encodes this EPK and an expiration date.
+As explained in AIP-61[^spec], to authenticate a transaction, a user needs a Groth16 ZKP for the relation $\mathcal{R}$, which encodes the logic of linking an **ephemeral public key (EPK)** to a keyless account, via a signed JWT with a nonce that encodes this EPK and an expiration date.
 Specifically, $\mathcal{R}$ has the following inputs:

 ```math
 \mathcal{R}\begin{pmatrix}